Xiaofei-it/ToyRoom/README.md

 ## Usage

-This section illustrates a brief outline of the usage of the ToyRoom/Shelly library.
+This section illustrates a brief outline of the usage of the ToyRoom library.
 For the details of the usage, please read the articles listed below:

 * [BASIC USAGE](doc/USAGE.md), contains the basic usage, including component registration,